cpacker/enrollment-bot/README.md

 ##### If you do not have root access, or if you'd rather supply the dependencies locally:
 ##### Mechanize:
-- Go to the [mechanize](https://github.com/adevore/mechanize/tree/python3) repository page and select `Download as ZIP`
+- Go to the adevore's [mechanize](https://github.com/adevore/mechanize/tree/python3) repository page and select `Download as ZIP`
 - Move the unzipped `mechanize-python3` folder you just downloaded inside the project directory (`enrollment-bot/`)
 - Navigate to the project directory and rename the `mechanize-python3` folder to `mechanize`
 - Create an empty `__init__.py` file inside the `mechanize` folder (eg `touch mechanize/__init__.py`)